The knee joint is a type of joint. The knee is an ideal lever and hinge mechanism. Changes in the knee joint

 This part of the human body performs important functions: it allows you to bend and unbend the leg, turn it to the sides.

-The knee also allows a person to do a lot of exercise and move around.
+Also, the knee allows a person to do a lot of exercise and move around.
 In this case, the joint is the place that most often lends itself to damage.
 First of all, this is due precisely to the complex anatomy of the knee.